Rosso84/exam-PG5100/README.md

   voters the rank was computed (e.g., “average 4.7 based by 11 users”).

-- There is a fully working User login/signup page, based on Spring Security and storing of user info on the SQL database (Mostly reused from my teachers materials).
+- There is a fully working User login/signup page, based on Spring Security and storing of user info on the SQL database.
 It is possible to logout from any of the pages via a ´logout´ button.
 When a login/signup fails, it shows an error message.
 A unique email address is used as  UserID and MUST be a valid email format.
   Password must be at least 6 digits